Review: ‘Funny Girl,’ the best of classic Broadway, runs through Sunday at Eccles Theater

 Brice is initially infatuated with Nicky Arnstein, a suave, sophisticated gambler who travels in international circles.
 His love for her grows more slowly, until he is ready to change his lifestyle and marry her, settling down to the degree he can.

-Steven Mark Lukas plays Nicky Arnstein in Funny Girl Photo by Matthew Murphy for MurphyMade
+Stephen Mark Lukas plays Nicky Arnstein in Funny Girl Photo by Matthew Murphy for MurphyMade

 Brice’s love of Arnstein is a constant, despite his growing list of business failures and declining reputation.
-As Arstein, actor Stephen Mark Lukas is charming, endearingly responsive and easy to fall in love with.
+As Arnstein, actor Stephen Mark Lukas is charming, endearingly responsive and easy to fall in love with.

 Shankman and Lukas have strong, soaring voices, and are able to hit the high notes of elation as well as the lows of despair.